Neurofeedback

 3. American Academy of Pediatrics (AAP)

-4. America Psychological Association (APA)
+4. American Psychological Association (APA)

-5. British Psychology Society (BPS)
+5. British Psychological Society (BPS)

 6. Biofeedback Federation of Europe (BFE)